 The strandings and entanglement database, maintained by the New England Aquarium and the Northeast Regional Office/NMFS, included 36 records of minke whales within USA waters for 1975-1992.
 The gear included unspecified fishing net, unspecified cable or line, fish trap, weirs, seines, gillnets, and lobster gear.
 A review of these records is not complete.
-One confirmed entanglement was an immature female minke whale, entangled with line around the tail stock that came ashore on the Jacksonville, Florida, jetty on 31 January 1990 (R. Bonde, USFWS, Gainesville, FL, pers. comm.).
-The audited NE Regional Office entanglement/stranding database for 1995 to 1999contains 33 records of minke whales, the confirmed mortalities are reported in Table 4.
-Mortalities that were likely a result of a fishery interaction with an unknown fishery include 3 in 1997, 5 in 1999, and 0 in other years.
+One confirmed entanglement was an immature female minke whale, entangled with line around the tail stock, that came ashore on the Jacksonville, Florida jetty on 31 January 1990 (R. Bonde, USFWS, Gainesville, FL, pers. comm.).

+The audited NE Regional Office/NMFS entanglement/stranding database for 1995 to 2001 contains 43 records of minke whales, of which the confirmed mortalities and serious injuries are reported in Table 4.
+Mortalities (and serious injuries) that were likely a result of a fishery interaction with an unknown fishery include 3 (0) in 1997, 3 (0) in 1999, 1 (1) in 2000, 3 (2) in 2001, and 0 in other years.
 The examination of the minke entanglement records from 1997 indicate that 4 out of 4 confirmed records of mortality are likely a result of fishery interactions, one attributed to the lobster pot fishery (see above), and three not attributed to any particular fishery because the reports do not contain the necessary details.
-Of the 5 mortalities in 1999, 2 were attributed to a unknown trawl fishery and 3 to some other fishery (Tables 3 and 4).
+Of the 5 mortalities in 1999, 2 were attributed to an unknown trawl fishery and 3 to some other fishery.
+One of the interactions with an unknown fishery in 2000 was a mortality and one was a serious injury (Tables 3 and 4).
+In 2001, of the 5 confirmed fishery interactions, 3 interactions were mortalities in an unknown fishery and 2 were serious injuries in an unknown fishery.

-In general, an entangled or stranded cetacean could be an animal that is part of a expanded bycatch estimate from an observed fishery and thus it is not possible to know if an entangled or stranded animal is an additional mortality.
-During 1997 to 1999, there were no minke whales observed taken in any fishery that participated in the Sea Sampling Program, therefore, the strandings where mortality was due to a fishery interaction can be added into the human-caused mortality estimate.
-During 1995 to 1999, as determined from strandings and entanglement records, the estimated average annual mortality is 0.4 minke whales per year in unknown trawl fisheries, and 1.2 minke whales per year in unknown fisheries (Table 3).
+In general, an entangled or stranded cetacean could be an animal that is part of an expanded bycatch estimate from an observed fishery and thus it is not possible to know if an entangled or stranded animal is an additional mortality.
+During 1997 to 2001, there were no minke whales observed taken in any fishery that participated in the Fisheries Observer Program, therefore, the strandings where mortality was due to a fishery interaction can be added into the human-caused mortality estimate.
+During 1997 to 2001, as determined from strandings and entanglement records, the estimated average annual mortality is 0.4 minke whales per year in unknown trawl fisheries, and 2.6 minke whales per year in unknown fisheries (Table 3).